Update: This project is substantially completed, Punch-list items remain open.

 The City of Westlake will contract out a bid consisting of replacing 8,000 feet of 12 inch watermain, along with repairing sections of the existing storm and sanitary sewer.
 Including the rehabilitation of manholes and catch basins, followed by the removal and replacement of the top 3 inches of pavement.
 This project's bid opening was on April 3, 2017 and has been awarded to DiGioia-Suburban Excavating.
 View Bid Tabulations

-Update: Individual water taps are currently being installed.
+Update: Contractor has completed the water connections and is currently milling the existing pavement in preparation for repaving the roadway.
 Please remember that Bradley Rd. is closed to through traffic from Hilliard Blvd. to Detroit Road until the fall.
 Local access only.

 Information from DiGioia Suburban Excavating: